-In closing, I would like to take time to provide a gift from the Esk'etemc and from the First to make a statement with us that will help to do the work that we have to stop violence against women.
+In closing, I would like to take time to provide a gift from the Esk'etemc and from the First Nations Health Council, and to share our gift of the commitment sticks.
+And we would ask you to be able to -to make a statement with us that will help to do the work that we have to stop violence against women.
 So I'm going to ask Trevor (phonetic) to assist me to give out the commitment sticks.
 And then we have a statement that